MUSIC AND DANCE

 Peaslake School children benefit from a half hour music lesson from our music specialist, Mrs Heaton.
 Lessons are dedicated to learning musicianship through a variety of singing games, exploring instruments and participating in fun musical activities.
 The afternoon ends with a ‘feel-good’ singing session for the whole school.

 Lessons are joyful, happy and playful with a good dose of humour and plenty of opportunity to perform to their peers and parents in assemblies, plays and festivals.

 Our music curriculum follows the Kodaly Approach, whereby the voice is considered to be the first instrument.
 The children learn to pitch their voices accurately using hand signs and tonic solfa.
 As well as pitch awareness, numerous aspects of musicianship are covered in a 30 minute lesson through simultaneous learning, building on experience and understanding of concepts, unconsciously learnt.

-Each week the children visit Dance A Ramix Dance to take part in where Avril Munford teaches dance, music and movement.
-Avril makes sure all her lessons are fun and lively and the children blissfully unaware of their learning as they play favourite games and perform dances linked with curriculum topics and activities.
+Each week the children visit Dance-a-Ramix where Avril Munford teaches dance, music and movement in her dance studio.
+Avril makes sure all her lessons are fun and lively and the children are blissfully unaware of their learning as they play favourite games and perform dances linked with curriculum topics and activities.

 We get together with other schools to put on musicals and perform to the whole community at the Peaslake Village Evening every December.

 Music is highly valued at Peaslake Free School - as a powerful learning tool which helps build children’s confidence, team-work and language skills.